Click on the year you entered UC San Diego to see a list of your major requirements:

 Course requirements for this major include upper division linear algebra, real analysis, and statistics.
 Students have the option to take additional courses in probability, numerical analysis, and other areas of mathematics.
 Up to 12 units of upper division courses may be taken from outside the department in a mathematical area if approved by petition.
 If the curriculum is planned well, this major could be preparation for graduate school in mathematics and teaching at the post-secondary level.

 A note on the MA27 Lower-Division Programming Requirement: Students do not necessarily have to take Java Programming for this major.
 Please click here for a list of C++ Programming courses that can also satisfy your lower division programming requirement.
 Students may choose to use a C++ Programming course in place of CSE 8B, CSE 11, or ECE 15 for this requirement.
-Any courses not pre-approved on the above list could also be petitioned.
+Any courses not pre-approved on the above list can potentially be petitioned as a Major Requirement Exception.

 *Note that course numbers at Community Colleges may be subject to change.
 Please contact the Math Department through the VAC if you believe you have taken one of the approved C++ courses above and we will evaluate the course and update your degree audit.